geronimus/gero-utils-js/README.md

 The collection is expected to grow over time.

+## Collection
+- head
+- last
+- splitList
+- tail

 ## Error Functions
 - IllegalArgument
 - IllegalOperation

-## Logic Functions
-    - when

 ## Value Functions
+- isAtomicString
 - isNonEmptyString
 - isNull
+- isPrimitive
+- quacksLike
 - randomInt
 - range
 - uuid

 You can import each function on its own, or else import the default object from the gero-utils file, which will contain all of the functions.